baradhiren/story/Matrix/is.md

     "Yeah, But I asked [What.md]?"

-    "Just that it just IS." replied his friend gayly.
+    "Just that it just IS. " replied his friend gayly.

 -- The End.